gilesknap/mciwb/docs/how-to/wsl2.rst

+.. _wsl2:

 Windows Subsystem for Linux
 ===========================

+Instructions for Windows users to connect VSCode to the Windows Subsystem for Linux.

-Windows Subsystem for Linux 2 (or WSL2) was already installed as a prerequisite of Docker Desktop in a previous step.
+Windows Subsystem for Linux 2 (or WSL2) should already have been installed as part of the Docker Desktop install that was done in `docker`.

 WSL2 is a Linux distribution that runs inside of Windows.
-It makes the rest of the tutorial exactly the same for Windows and Linux and MacOS.
+It allows us to make the tutorials look exactly the same for Windows, Linux and MacOS.
-The linux command line in Ubuntu Linux that we installed is called ``bash`` and is easier to use than Windows equivalents.
+The linux command line in Ubuntu Linux inside WSL2 is called ``bash`` and is easier to use than Windows equivalents.

 Adding the WSL2 extension